• Skip to main content

 Labeled ingredients for Orzo Butternut Squash and Spinach Soup

 • Italian Sausage - I used bulk mild sweet Italian sausage for this recipe, but you can use any you like.
 I only used half a pound, which seemed like plenty.
-Extra sausage can be frozen and used in a pasta dish or browned for a pizza topping.
+Extra sausage can be frozen and used in this Baked Tortellini or browned for a topping on Homemade Pizza.

 • Onion and Garlic - The aromatic base flavors for the soup.